-Daniel Jones is the Outreach & Engagement Coordinator for the Michigan Collaborative to End Mass Incarceration (MI-CEMI), a consultant for American Friends Service Committee - Michigan Criminal Justice Program (AFSC-MCJP), and a board member for Nation Outside.
+Daniel Jones was the Outreach & Engagement Coordinator for the Michigan Collaborative to End Mass Incarceration (MI-CEMI), a consultant for American Friends Service Committee - Michigan Criminal Justice Program (AFSC-MCJP), and a board member for Nation Outside.
 As a former Juvenile Lifer, Daniel served 23 years inside the Michigan Department of Corrections, and was involved with prison organizations, such as the National Lifer of America, Inc. (NLA), the Michigan Junior Chambers of Commerce (JayCees), and the National Association for the Advancement of Colored People (NAACP).

 His involvement in the NLA enabled him and a small group of others to take on the task of creating a peer-to-peer, curriculum-based program to help other incarcerated individuals navigate their way through the parole process, commutations, and public hearings.
 “The Personal Enrichment & Parole Readiness Program” was facilitated at four prisons and portions of the curriculum are still sent to people currently incarcerated, as a means of self-help.